vjelic/madengine-glog-fork/docs/distributed-execution-solution.md

 ## Overview

-The madengine Distributed Execution Solution enables flexible deployment of AI model benchmarking across diverse infrastructure setups.
+The madengine Distributed Execution Solution enables flexible deployment of AI model benchmarking across diverse infrastructure setups. madengine is designed to work within the **MAD (Model Automation and Dashboarding) package**, which serves as a comprehensive model hub containing Docker configurations, scripts, and adopted AI models.

 This solution splits the traditional monolithic workflow into separate **build** and **run** phases, enabling distributed execution scenarios from simple single-node setups to complex multi-cluster deployments.
+The madengine-cli automatically discovers available models from the MAD repository structure (models.json files and dynamic model scripts) to enable selective building and execution.

 ![madengine Distributed Execution Architecture Overview](img/architecture_overview.png)